sonots/sonots.github.io/source/_posts/2014-05-04-how-to-use-norikra-to-count-http-status.markdown

 ### Configuration

-The status code counting can be achived with the following configuration using fluent-plugin-datacounter.
+The status code counting can be achieved with the following configuration using fluent-plugin-datacounter.

 ```apache
 <source>